 Ambiente – a leading international trade fair

-Ambiente is the leading international trade fair and the world’s number one in products associated with dining, cooking, household goods, furnishings and ornaments, design concepts for the home, gifts, jewellery and fashion accessories.
+Ambiente is the leading international trade fair and the world’s number one in products associated with dining, cooking, household items, furnishings and ornaments, interior design, gifts, jewellery and fashion accessories.
 It is “The Show” for the entire industry.
 The breadth and width of Ambiente make its unrivalled product range unique throughout the world.
-Ambiente 2018 featured around 4,376 exhibitors and attracted 134,600 trade visitors from 168 countries, presenting classic and innovative products over five days.
+Ambiente 2018 featured 4,376 exhibitors and attracted 133,582 trade visitors from 168 countries, presenting classic and innovative products over five days.
 This most important global consumer goods exhibition offers a wide range of events, programmes for newcomers, trend presentations and award ceremonies, all at the same time.

 Background information about Messe Frankfurt